JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 4 - Telecommunicatuions, the Internet, Intranets, and Extranets.md

 - **Telecommunications** - the electronic transmission of signals for communications, including telephone, radio, and television
 - **The Internet** - Truly international in scope, with users on every continent (Including Antartica?)
 - **Cloud computing** - Computing environment where software and storage are provided as an Internet service and accessed with a Web browser
+- **Web browser** - Web client software, like Internet Explorer, Firefox, and Safari, used to view Web pages.
+- **Hyperlink** - Highlighted text or graphics in a Web document, that, when clicked, open a new Web page or section of the same page containing related content.
 - **The Web** - Collection of tens of millions of servers that work together as one in an Internet service
 	- Has become the most popular medium for distributing and accessing information
 - **Web 2.0** - The Web as a computing platform that supports software applications and the sharing of information between users.